 But it’s also worth noting that short-term plans resemble in many ways the regular individual market plans that were available in many states before the ACA reformed the individual market.
 Those plans weren’t ideal, which is why the ACA was needed in the first place.
 But in most cases, they provided decent coverage to people who were healthy when they enrolled and then found themselves with unexpected medical costs.

 If you’re uninsured (or planning to drop your coverage because you can’t afford the upcoming rate increase) and you know that you’re not eligible for a premium subsidy, check to see what short-term plans are available in your area.
 Know that despite their drawbacks, coverage under a short-term plan is absolutely preferable to being uninsured.

 If you have an option to purchase up to four short-term plans that will run back-to-back, you’ll be able to set yourself up for the rest of 2018 with one application, even before the proposed rule change on short-term plan durations is implemented.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.

-* EDITOR’S NOTE: Pivot Health is a one of a handful of trusted healthinsurance.org partners that offer plans in the individual health insurance market.
+* EDITOR’S NOTE: Pivot Health is one of a handful of healthinsurance.org partners that offer plans in the individual health insurance market.
 As with all health insurance purchases, healthinsurance.org encourages consumers to carefully consider the pros and cons of buying short-term health plans.